 CATALYSTS AND CATALYST SUPPORTS

-One of the main focuses of our group over the past ten years has been the development of novel chemistries and structures for electrochemical catalysts.
-We have a large body of work in producing noble metals, noble metal alloys and transition metal oxide catalysts for several reactions, including oxygen reduction in fuel cells - both Proton Exchange Membrane Fuel Cells and Anion Exchange Membrane Fuel Cells.
+One of the main focuses of our group over the past ten-plus years has been the development of novel chemistries and structures for electrochemical catalysts.
+We have a large body of work in producing noble metal, noble metal alloy, transition metal oxide and single-atom catalysts for several reactions, including oxygen reduction in fuel cells - both Proton Exchange Membrane Fuel Cells and Anion Exchange Membrane Fuel Cells.
 We also seriously think about catalyst integration - both in the context of the MEA as well as the specific interaction between the catalyst and catalyst support.
 Though carbon blacks are the most widely used catalyst supports, they are thermodynamically unstable at fuel cell relevant potentials both during operation in the cathode and startup/shutdown conditions.
 Additionally, carbon’s graphitic π-stabilized sp2 bonding, which leads to completely saturated valences and nearly zero unpaired surface electrons, facilitates very weak bonding with Pt.
 The result: catalysts that agglomerate quickly and do not meet government or commercial targets for performance stability.
-We study non-carbon support materials - designing the support and catalyst structure and chemistry in order to control catalysts activity and stability.
+We also study non-carbon support materials - designing the support and catalyst structure and chemistry in order to control catalysts activity and stability.
 Several mechanisms are active including: direct electron transfer between the catalyst and support, support-initiated shape control, and corrosion suppression.

 ELECTROCHEMICAL CO2 CAPTURE